frsyuki/spread/README.md

 ## Overview

-SpreadOSD is a distributed key-value storage system that can store large value like photos, sounds, movies, etc.
+SpreadOSD is a distributed key-value storage system that can store large data like photos, musics, movies, etc.

 ## Architecture